opf/openproject/docs/development/security/README.md

 ### Security alerts

 Security updates allow a fast fix of security issues in the system.
 Relevant channels will be monitored regarding security topics and the responsible contact person will be informed.
 Software packages for security fixes will be provided promptly.
+Sign up to our [security mailing list](/#security-announcements-mailing-list) to receive all security notifications via e-mail.

 ### LDAP sync (Enterprise add-on)